On A Scale From 1 to 5: Quantifying Hallucination in Faithfulness Evaluation

 \section{System}

 We evaluated faithfulness scoring models on 4 travel-domain industry datasets.
-It should be noted that our dataset are taken from production and only contains gold data.
-We discuss means to create synthetic hallucination dataset in Section \ref{sec:system_dataset}.
-Statistics of the dataset can be found in Table \ref{tab:dataset_stats}.
+It should be noted that our datasets are taken from production and only contain gold data.
+We discuss means to create synthetic hallucination datasets in Section \ref{sec:system_dataset}.
+The statistics of the dataset can be found in Table \ref{tab:dataset_stats}.